garysheng/faithwalk-os/christian-ontology_executive-summary.md

 Different Christian groups include different books with different translations.

-While there are many denominations of Christianity, commonalities include worship, baptism, communion, and fellowship. *[See: Appreciate Each Denomination's Gifts](principles/appreciate-each-denominations-gifts.md)*
+While there are many denominations of Christianity, commonalities include worship, baptism, communion, and fellowship. *[See: Learn Across Denominations](principles/learn-across-denominations.md)*

 Biblical reading principles I follow:
 - All Scripture is God‑breathed and sufficient for equipping believers (2 Timothy 3:16–17)